skip to Main Content

 Scriptural Foundation 3: Authority is Recognized, Not Seized

-Acts 14:23: “And when they had appointed elders for them in every church, with prayer and fasting they committed them to the Lord in whom they had believed.”
+Acts 14:23: “And when they had appointed elders for them in every church (assembly), with prayer and fasting they committed them to the Lord in whom they had believed.”

 Part 2: The Lord’s Supper: A Covenant Meal for a Covenanted Assembly

-Understanding the proper constitution of a church is essential to correctly administering the ordinances Christ gave it, especially the Lord’s Supper.
+Understanding the proper constitution2 of a assembly is essential to correctly administering the ordinances Christ gave it, especially the Lord’s Supper.
 This sacrament is often observed as a brief, symbolic ritual, but its institution and early practice reveal a deeper, more tangible reality.

 Scriptural Foundation 4: The Original Context Was a Real Meal